-In case of inclement weather, the ceremonies will be held in the Flood Arena of the Sports Center, and you will be lining up in the old Field House (the southeast corner door will be open for you).
-Please be there by 10:30 a.m.
+In case of inclement weather, you will be notified if the ceremony will be held in the Flood Arena of the Sports Center the morning of Commencement.
+Please arrive by 10:20 a.m. and line up in the old Field House.
 The class marshals are responsible for getting you where you need to be at the proper time.
-They will need your cooperation because they have only 20 minutes to organize everything before the procession begins at 10:50 a.m.
 Please respect the marshals’ requests.
 Even though inside, after you form two lines, the faculty/staff will pass between your opened files and then lead the procession up the stairs to the Sports Center Arena.
 Just follow the lead of those in front of you.

 During the degree presentation ceremony, candidates in each degree category should rise as a group at the request of the chief academic officer and proceed to the platform as directed by the class marshals.
 The president makes a statement formally conferring the degree on all eligible candidates.